leevi978/pi-travel-router/docs/3-setup-network-adapter.md

 1. Check if your Wi-Fi adapter and driver are present
 2. Prevent power-saving dropouts
-3. Load the driver
-4. Connect to Wi-Fi using NetworkManager
+3. Connect to Wi-Fi using NetworkManager

 > If you're using ethernet only for internet connection, you can skip this section.